SMQuadri/InsightAI/README.md

 * Implementing people's log file, mail alert, timer and scheduler setup and max threshold functionalities

 > ### Features:
-* This model is capable of running over both input videos as well as in realtime through webcam or ip-cameras, giving a higher FPS throughput rate than even yolo and r-cnns
+* InsightAI is capable of running over both input videos as well as in realtime through webcam or ip-cameras, giving a higher FPS throughput rate than even yolo and r-cnns
 * The software user (or) the store administrator can even enable mailer functionality.
 Doing this, they will receive an email alert if the number of people present in the store exceeds the specified threshold.
 * I have also provided a functionality, which on enabling results in the automatic creation of a log file (excel sheet/csv file) at the end of the session, which would be helpful for footfalall analysis.
 * The user can also setup the timer upto which the video runs and then stops automatically.